Books in Production

 This book presents the unique history of the Army Blood Program through texts and articles, and more importantly, through the personal communication with many retired leaders who played critical roles in guiding the program.
 The significance of this upcoming book is that the past 40 years may have been the most dynamic period in the program’s history with many more outstanding leaders who provided their own experiences within the program.
 Throughout its 60+ year history, the Army Blood Program has developed into a leading supplier of blood and blood products for the military community.
 In 1973 Military Blood Banking 1941–1973: Lessons Learned Applicable to Civil Disasters and Other Considerations was published.
 This monograph’s purpose was to apply lessons learned in the military blood program from the end of World War II through the Vietnam War to the medical management of small to medium mass casualties at US civilian medical centers.
 All of these leaders knew that it was necessary to pass on experiences and lessons learned to future generations of leaders.
 However, since 1973, there has not been any published history of the Army Blood Program.

-Military Veterinary Medicine
+Military Veterinary Services

 This book is the first dedicated solely to military veterinary medicine.
 Its chapters outline the history and the diverse duties that make the practice of military veterinary medicine significantly different from the practice of civilian veterinary medicine, yet an integral part of Army medicine.
 Besides offering readers a comprehensive overview of past veterinary support to the US military, this book also covers the Veterinary Corps’ more modern contributions to US missions, including support of special operations forces’ tactical canine programs and combat casualty care; food protection and defense; military working dog, horse, mule, and marine mammal programs; global zoonotic disease surveillance and military research and development.

-Revised, updated, and expanded version of the Textbook of Military Medicine published in 1993.
+Revised, updated, and expanded version of the occupational health Textbook of Military Medicine published in 1993.
 This book will relate the history of occupational health efforts in each of the military services and describe the current programs, including discussion of the occurrence and prevention of occupational threats to service members and civilians from the environment and military equipment.
 Individual chapters will focus on medical evaluations, workers’ compensation, surveillance, ergonomics, hearing protection, radiation, specific hazardous substances, and particular environments such as aerospace and underseas.

 Official Handbook of the US Army Burn Center